 Summary

-Congenital athymia is a rare disease characterized by the absence of a functioning thymus.
-It can occur as an isolated finding leading to immunodeficiency or it can be part of a genetic syndrome.
+Congenital athymia is a rare disease characterized by the absence of a functioning thymus that results in immunodeficiency.
+In almost all cases it is a feature of a broader condition.

 Most infants with congenital athymia have chromosome 22q11.2 deletion syndrome or CHARGE syndrome.
 Both disorders have symptoms affecting multiple body systems.
 NORD has separate reports on 22q11.2 deletion syndrome and CHARGE syndrome in the Rare Disease Database.